So you aced the first interview, and they asked you back…

 Wrong answer: ‘I don’t think I need to give them any notice.
 I just won’t bother going back in’

-Remember, these are just a few examples of the types of questions which may come up.
+Remember, these are just a few examples of the types of interview questions which may come up.
 Many of the questions you encounter may be industry specific and some companies have their own methods of finding the right candidates.

 Be prepared for every eventuality and for as many questions as you can.
 That way, you’re unlikely to feel as if you’ve been put on the spot.
 If you really want the role, the extra effort will be well worth it.